 FIRST, a gold standard is a fixed-value policy.
 The value of the currency remains fixed compared to some benchmark, in this case gold.
 Thus, a gold standard system is a subcategory of a broader class of fixed-value policies.
-You could have a policy of fixing a currency's value to another currency, as the East Caribbean dollar (used by six Caribbean countries) is maintained at a fixed ratio with the U.S. dollar today, and the Central African CFA franc (used by six African countries) is maintained at a fixed ratio compared to some commodity basket, or a basket of currencies (as Singapore does today), or a lot of other things.
+You could have a policy of fixing a currency's value to another currency, as the East Caribbean dollar (used by six Caribbean countries) is maintained at a fixed ratio with the U.S. dollar today, and the Central African CFA franc (used by six African countries) is maintained at a fixed ratio with the euro.
+You could have a policy of maintaining a currency at a fixed ratio compared to some commodity basket, or a basket of currencies (as Singapore does today), or a lot of other things.